RE-DOCTOR-AI/Web-SDK-Documentation/README.md

          cd <your-project-directory>
          ```
          <br/>
-      2. Copy the folder into your web server folder created on the step "Prerequisites" (in this example into the mywebserver folder)<br/><br/>
+      2. Make sure to copy the  repository folder (e.g. Web-SDK-Documentation) into your web server folder created on the step "Prerequisites" (in this example into the mywebserver folder)<br/><br/>
       3. Open terminal and go to your webserver folder<br/><br/>
       4. Install the necessary dependencies:<br/>
          ```bash